Welcome to Homebase, part of Home Retail Group

 Homebase in the community

-Homebase is proud to have chosen Alzheimer's Society, Alzheimer Scotland and The Alzheimer Society of Ireland as their Charity of the Year 2013-2015.
+Homebase is proud to have chosen Macmillan Cancer Support as their Charity of the Year 2015-2017.

-By working together, colleagues from Homebase will help Alzheimer’s Society, and its sister charities, to support people with dementia to stay in their own home and be part of community life for as long as possible.
+By working together, colleagues from Homebase will help Macmillan, and its sister charities, to support people with cancer.

 You can help in the following ways:

-- Fundraising: Look out for fundraising activities in your local Homebase store
+- Fundraising: Look out for fundraising activities in your local Homebase store.
+Check out the Macmillan site to find fund raising events near you.

 - Online donation: You can make a donation on-line now, please use the donate button below